Code-Institute-Submissions/elisabethoelmann-Project2/README.md

 # Project 2

 #### Introduction on how I approached the project:
-Due to Job time constraints (at least 10h/day between January and now), which can happen from time to time in my area (Drug development/Medical Oncology), 4 weeks to prepare for project 2 turned out to be a challenge.
+Due to Job time constraints (at least 10h/day between January and now), which can happen from time to time in my area (Drug development/Medical Oncology), 4 weeks to prepare for project 2 was a challenge.
 Therefore, when I thought about how to approach this project and googled, what the Rock-Paper-Scissors-Lizard-Spock Game was all about and what such a thing would look like, I was lucky to find the project from Danny22 on GitHub (https://dannyhsl22.github.io/Rock-Paper-Scissors-Lizard-Spock/).

-Although I very well understand, that one should develop one’s skills and ideas, given the circumstances, I nevertheless decided to use this as a template and guidance.
+Although I very well understand, that one should develop one’s skills and ideas, but given the circumstances, I nevertheless decided to use this as a template and guidance.
 Additionally, the option to discuss specific circumstances with a real person in the CI is difficult to achieve, unless one has technical problems, I decided, therefore, to move forward with the project with the help of this template to the best of my abilities in the timeframe which was left.

 #### What I decided to do:
 •   Slightly restructure the appearance according to my style (my mentor told me, that HTML and css in project 2 are of minor importance, therefore I stayed away from completely restructuring the whole page and only added and rearranged some parts)